Greco-Persian Wars: Byzantium

 The Greek fleet then sailed to Byzantium, which they besieged and eventually captured.
 Control of both Sestos and Byzantium gave the allies command of the straits between Europe and Asia (over which the Persians had crossed), and allowed them access to the merchant trade of the Black Sea.

-The aftermath of the siege was to prove troublesome for Pausanias.
+The aftermath of the siege was to prove troublesome for Pausanias the Regent.
 Exactly what happened is unclear; Thucydides gives few details, although later writers added plenty of lurid insinuations.

-Through his arrogance and arbitrary actions (Thucydides says "violence"), Pausanias managed to alienate many of the Allied contingents, particularly those that had just been freed from Persian overlordship.
+Through his arrogance and arbitrary actions (Thucydides says "violence"), Pausanias managed to alienate a number of the Allied contingents, particularly those that had just been freed from Persian overlordship.
 The Ionians and others asked the Athenians to take leadership of the campaign, to which they agreed.
 The Spartans, hearing of his behaviour, recalled Pausanias and tried him on charges of collaborating with the enemy.
 Although he was acquitted, his reputation was tarnished and he was not restored to his command.

 Pausanias returned to Byzantium as a private citizen in 477 BC, and took command of the city until he was expelled by the Athenians.
 He then crossed the Bosporus and settled in Kolonai in the Troad, until he was again accused of collaborating with the Persians and was recalled by the Spartans for a trial after which he starved himself to death.

 The timescale is unclear, but Pausanias may have remained in possession of Byzantium until 470 BC.

 In the meantime, the Spartans had sent Dorkis to Byzantium with a small force, to take command of the Allied force.
 However, he found that the rest of the Allies were no longer prepared to accept Spartan leadership, and therefore returned home.